cartel-sh/api/README.md

-# @cartel-sh/db

-Shared database package with REST API for Cartel.
+Shared database package with REST API and SDK for Cartel.

 ## Features